NOAA-RDHPCS/noaa-rdhpcs.github.io/source/slurm/overview.rst

     sbatch --ntasks=1 --mem=8000M ... jobfile

-While the prefixes M and G both work, the number specified must be an integer.
+While the suffixes M and G both work, the number specified must be an integer.
 If you would prefer that the single-core job allocates the entire node, use one of the following options: